 Moving Mid-Year

-The year you move is typically a complex tax year.
-If you move mid-year, you may be a resident of two different states for the same tax year, which requires filing as a part-year resident in each.
-Each state taxes the income earned or received while you were a resident of that state.
-For some income types, particularly investment income and retirement distributions, the allocation between states follows specific rules that vary by jurisdiction.
+The year of a move is often a complicated tax year.
+If you move mid-year, you may be a part-year resident of two states.
+Each state taxes the income earned while you lived there.
+For investment income and retirement distributions, the allocation rules vary by state.

 Establishing Residency and Records